codenowinc/level_one_curriculum/the_command_line_git_and_github/navigate_through_the_command_line.md

   /home/ubuntu
   ```

   `pwd` stands for print working directory, and it will always return the path (or address) to the directory in which you are currently in.
-Based on what was returned just now, we are in a directory called Ubuntu, which is in a directory called home, which is in the root directory (or top most level folder) of the file tree.
+Based on what was returned just now, we are in a directory called ubuntu, which is inside of another directory called home, which is in the root directory (or top most level folder) of the file tree.

 #### `ls`
   So now that we know where we are, we have to figure out where we can go.
 To see all the directories and files within the ubuntu directory that we're currently in, we use the following command: